Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Methodology

 \subsubsection{SLS Printing}

-We manufactured the syntactic foams using a Lisa 3D printer from Sinterit \cite{Sinteritsp.zo.o.2022}, which is a desktop-based SLS printer equipped with an IR Laser diode of 5W and a wavelength of 808 nm.
-In the SLS printing process, a roller pushes a layer of powder with a specified layer height, from the feed bed to the print bed.
-Then, the powder layer on the print bed is heated by the IR heaters to a temperature in the sintering window of the powder.
-Finally, a high-energy laser beam, with a prescribed energy density, fuses the powder to itself to form the provided 3D entity layer by layer.
-After the SLS printing process is complete, we carefully removed the samples and cleaned them with a sandblaster – a brush was then used to remove some of the remaining particles from the surface.
+We manufactured the syntactic foams using a Lisa 3D printer from Sinterit \cite{Sinteritsp.zo.o.2022}, which is a desktop-based SLS printer equipped with an IR laser diode of 5W and a wavelength of 808 nm.
+A general description of the SLS printing process is provided in Section~\ref{app:SLSprocess}.
 We used pure TPU powder and TPU/GMB blends with three different volume fractions of GMBs – 20\%, 40\%, and 60\% to additively manufacture pure TPU and syntactic foams, respectively.
 For example, to prepare a mix with a 20\% volume fraction of GMBs, 800 ml of TPU powder and 200 ml of GMBs were measured.
 The mixture was then loaded into a V-shaped mixer (Power = 110 V and capacity = 1.2L), and the blend was first mixed at 30V for five minutes followed by mixing at 70V for another three minutes.
+To check the quality of mixing in the blend, we obtained SEM images of the powder blends; we have shown and discussed these images in detail in Section \ref{PowMixSEM}.
 The same mixing process was followed for all volume fractions and GMB types.